Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

-It’s a common scenario: your computer slows down, becomes unresponsiveness with long load times, and makes the simplest tasks frustrating.
+It’s a common scenario: your computer slows down, becomes unresponsiveness, takes forever to load and makes the simplest tasks frustrating.
 That’s when you ask yourself — how can I fix a slow computer?

-Understanding and fixing a slow computer can seem like a daunting task.
-Happily, it’s not!
-This guide will show you how to fix a slow PC with six simple steps, so let’s jump straight in!
+Understanding and fixing a slow computer can seem like a daunting task, but thankfully, it’s not!
+This guide will show you how to make your computer faster in seven simple steps, so let’s jump straight in!

 Why is my computer so slow?

-If you notice your computer starting to slow down, it’s likely because you have too many programs running at once.
-Powering several programs at once takes a lot of processing power, impacting performance and speed.
-There are two ways to fix this: first, decreasing the number of programs running, and second, increasing your computer’s memory and processing power.
+If you’re wondering why your PC is lagging, it’s probably because you have too many programs running for your system’s capabilities.
+Powering several programs at the same time takes a lot of processing power, impacting performance and speed.
+There are two ways to fix this: one, decrease the number of programs running, and two, increase your computer’s memory and processing power.

-Whether you need to disable some start-up programs, defrag your hard drive, or upgrade your hardware, this article will help you discover why your computer is running slowly and how to fix it.
+Whether you need to disable some startup programs, defrag your hard drive or upgrade your hardware, this article will help answer the question, “Why is my PC so slow,” and teach you how to fix it.

 How to find out which programs are slowing down your PC

-Your computer might be being bombarded by high-level apps that start automatically and run in the background, or maybe by a program you opened and then forgot to close.
+Your computer might be getting bombarded by high-level apps that start automatically and run in the background, or maybe by a program you opened and then forgot to close.

 Closing, or even removing unnecessary programs, can instantly speed up a slow computer.